DataDog/hiring-engineers/answers.md

 In order to submit a check, I had to create two files; one in the /conf.d/ that initiates the instance show in figure #, and a file in /checks.d/ that generates the random value as shown below.

 In the yaml file created below, I created a sequence which calls an instance with an empty mapping.

-  *instances: [{}]*
+'''
+instances: [{}]
+'''

 In the /checks.d/ file we create a python file which initiates and submits the random value generated as a metric.